 So I’m not really sure what the mobile strategy looks like for that.
 I know Carousel ads have been pretty big recently, but I can follow up about that.
 I don’t have any more information for that specifically.

 Rachael: So, I’m sure we have a few articles on PPC Hero about mobile specifically.
 I’m trying to think of any other resources that we use in house.
 We also have a resource library that has a lot of whitepapers, tool kits, guides, things like that.
-Search Engine Land is also just in general a great place to look for any advice PPC.
+Search Engine Land is also just in general a great place to look for any advice PPC and mobile PPC.

 Host: Great.
 So, I mean they can probably find some good stuff on your blog, right?